camunda/camunda-docs-manual/content/webapps/cockpit/tasks-dashboard.md

 ## Search Tasks
 {{< enterprise >}}
-  Please note that this feature is only included in the enterprise edition of the Camunda BPM platform, it is not available in the community edition.
+  Please note that this feature is only included in the enterprise edition of the Camunda Platform, it is not available in the community edition.
 {{< /enterprise >}}